Arnau478/opulus/README.md

 Developed and designed by Arnau478

 # Build opulus
-To compiler from source on Linux, follow the steps below.
+To compile from source on Linux, follow the steps below.

 1. Download [the latest release](https://github.com/Arnau478/opulus/releases)
 2. Make sure you have `gcc` and `make` installed